-Some of you may have seen the London School of Economics study of the OSCE Region a few years back which found that in countries where purchase of prostitution is legal, the social stigma against buying sex is lower-and so more people purchase commercial sex.
+Some of you may have seen the London School of Economics study of the OSCE region a few years back which found that in countries where purchase of prostitution is legal, the social stigma against buying sex is lower-and so more people purchase commercial sex.
 This creates a situation where there are not enough "voluntary" prostituted women and girls.
 Traffickers then bring enslaved women and girls to meet the increased demand.

-Last year, France passed a law to change this equation.
-The "Law to Strengthen the Fight Against Prostitution" now penalizes the purchasers of commercial sex, thereby reducing the demand for commercial sex and trafficking victims.
+In 2016, France passed a law to change this equation.
+The Law to Strengthen the Fight Against Prostitution (Loi n° 2016-444) now penalizes the purchasers of commercial sex, thereby reducing the demand for commercial sex and trafficking victims.
 To fight trafficking, we must not only go after the pimps, but also those who pay them-the buyers of services.

-International Megan's Law to Protect Children from Traveling Sex Offenders Continues Toward Full Implementation in the United States
+Passport Identifier Rollout: International Megan's Law to Protect Children from Traveling Sex Offenders Continues Toward Full Implementation in the United States